nameer-rizvi/spa_boilerplate/README.md

   - home page component;
   - 404 page component;
   - sass stylesheet;
-  - initial get function in app.js to fetch data (via axios) from the api route; and,
+  - initial get function in app.js to fetch data (via axios) from the api endpoint; and,
   - sample state/hook in app.js.
 - Redux, with a store setup that includes:
   - history + connected-react-router for SPA routing;
   - redux-thunk + redux-promise for creating api middleware;
   - redux-devtools for the use of the extension on Chrome; and,
-  - a root reducer with router & client shared constants pre-loaded.
+  - a root reducer with connectRouter added for routing purposes.
 - Service worker registration in production.
 - [Styled icons](https://styled-icons.js.org/).